-Sometimes package developers are tempted to set user variables such as CFLAGS because it appears to make their job easier - they don't have to introduce a second variable into every target.
+Sometimes package developers are tempted to set user variables such as CFLAGS because it appears to make their job easier.
 However, the package itself should never set a user variable, particularly not to include switches which are required for proper compilation of the package.
 Since these variables are documented as being for the package builder, that person rightfully expects to be able to override any of these variables at build time.